 - Keep insect repellent to ward off the occasional bug at lower elevations

-- Bring a headlamp with spare batteries when you are starting the trek early and in teahouses with limited power
+- Bring a headlamp with spare batteries for early starts and limited lighting in teahouses

 - Carry a power bank since charging in remote areas can be costly or unavailable